frederic-perez/AmE-dictionary/data/dictionary.md

 __remit__
 __remittance__ _n_ :two::hammer:
 __remnants__
-__remonstrate__ _v_ :two: To reason or plead in protest, objection, or complaint. _Syn_ protest, challenge, argue, object, dispute, dissent, expostulate _I remonstrate against these outrages upon reason and truth, of course, but it does no good._
+__remonstrate__ _v_ :three: To reason or plead in protest, objection, or complaint. _Syn_ protest, challenge, argue, object, dispute, dissent, expostulate _I remonstrate against these outrages upon reason and truth, of course, but it does no good._
 __remora__ _n_ An obstacle, hindrance, or obstruction.
 __remorse__ _n_
 __remoulade__